How have you continued to evolve and modernize the Marriott hiring process as new tech has emerged?

 What makes a "good recruiter?"
 Is there a way that Marriott measures that?

-MR: We actually have something we built called the “recruiter effectiveness dashboard.”
-And it essentially gets into conversion at every single step of the process.
-For example, I can look at it and understand how well they're doing at screening based on how many of those screens it takes to get to a hire.
-So if they're screening 15 people and they're only getting one hire, that’s not very efficient.
+MR: We built what we call the “recruiter effectiveness dashboard.”
+And it essentially gets into conversion at every single step of the TA process.
+For example, I can look at the dashboard and understand how well any one or all recruiters are doing with screening based on how many of those screens it takes to get to a hire.
+If they're screening 15 people and they're only getting one hire, that’s not very efficient and indicates a candidate quality problem.
 We're wasting money.
 We need to get that lower.
 Instead of being 15 to one, you need to get down to seven to one or five to one.

 Another important thing I can look at is the conversion rate for interviews.
 And if I see that our hiring managers are doing more than two interviews, that to me is a red flag.
 I don't want them talking to more than two people.
 This is the high volume, hourly hiring space.
 Get in, get the hire done, get out.